Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

-# Debloat
-this is list of system apps that i have enabled

 # massive debloat

 after rooting i still decided to mess with debloat thingy, so here you go ^^

-remember that this breaks apps (obviously since this is massive), see FAQ below if you have any questions
+remember that this breaks apps (obviously since this is massive), see the Debloat list or FAQ below if you have any questions

 ## Personal user